emocibob/music-dir-list/README.md

 ..[YEAR] Album 4
 ```

-Output example.
+Output file example.
 The album subdirs can be, if specified so, removed from the output.
 ```
 Artist A
     - [YEAR] Album 1